 Goltz's primary task was to modernize the Turkish army, and he achieved such remarkable success that it necessitated the intervention of major European powers to halt the Greco-Turkish War of 1897, where Turkish forces were poised for victory.

-Having returned to Germany in 1897 as a Lieutenant General Goltz next saw significant service with the outbreak of war in August 1914 - having been made Field Marshal in 1911 following further service in Turkey - when he was appointed military governor of Belgium following its seizure by the German army.
-Deeply dissatisfied with this role - he had no appetite for oppressing the civilian populace - Goltz was consequently relieved to be despatched back to Turkey in November 1914, becoming aide-de-camp to Sultan Mehmet Reşad.
+After returning to Germany in 1897 as a Lieutenant General, Goltz found himself in significant military service when World War I broke out in August 1914.
+He had been promoted to Field Marshal in 1911 after further service in Turkey.
+In the aftermath of the German army's seizure of Belgium, he was appointed as the military governor of the region.
+However, he was deeply dissatisfied with this role as he had no interest in oppressing the civilian population.
+Consequently, he was relieved of this duty and sent back to Turkey in November 1914, where he became aide-de-camp to Sultan Mehmet Reşad.

-Goltz successfully halted the Anglo-Indian army among the ancient ruins of Ctesiphon on November 22, 1915.
-The following month, on December 8, Goltz followed up this success by penning Townshend's force at Kut.
-Having then repulsed the large British force despatched to relieve Townshend Goltz conducted the 143-day siege of Kut which finally ended with Townshend's surrender on April 29, 1916.
+Goltz achieved a significant victory by halting the Anglo-Indian army at the ancient ruins of Ctesiphon on November 22, 1915.
+In the subsequent month, on December 8, he further solidified his success by besieging Townshend's force at Kut.
+Goltz successfully repelled the sizable British force sent to relieve Townshend, and he proceeded to conduct a 143-day siege of Kut, which ultimately ended with Townshend's surrender on April 29, 1916.

 Regrettably, Goltz did not live to witness the culmination of his triumph.
 He succumbed to typhus ten days before the surrender of Kut.
 Although there were rumours suggesting that he may have been poisoned by a group of Young Turk officers, these allegations remained unproven.